DashBarkHuss/DFL-Colab/README.md

 I made my first [DeepFaceLab](https://github.com/iperov/DeepFaceLab) deepfake on Google Colab.

-I found most of the material about using DeepFaceLab on Colab assumed the user was already familiar with DeepFaceLab's workflow.
-The only tutorial I found even suggested that you already be familiar with the DeepFaceLab workflow before trying colab.
+Most of the material about using DeepFaceLab on Colab assumed the user was already familiar with DeepFaceLab's workflow.

 However, if you have a Mac or other computer without an Nvidia GPU, you might need to use colab to get started with DeepFaceLab.
 So I added explanation on how to use DeepFaceLab on Colab for newbies.